ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pow/mining-algorithms/index.md

 incomplete: false
 ---

-Ethereum mining has used two mining algorithms, Dagger Hashamoto and Ethash.
-Dagger Hashamoto is no longer used to mine Ethereum, being superseded by Ethash.
+Ethereum mining has used two mining algorithms, Dagger Hashimoto and Ethash.
+Dagger Hashimoto is no longer used to mine Ethereum, being superseded by Ethash.
 However, it has historical significance as an important innovation in Ethereum's development.
 Proof-of-work mining itself will be deprecated in favor of proof-of-stake during [The Merge](/merge/), which is forecast to happen in Q3-Q4 2022.

 The fundamental idea of both algorithms is that a miner tries to find a nonce input using brute force computation so that the result is below a certain difficulty threshold.
 This difficulty threshold can be dynamically adjusted, allowing block production to happen at a regular tempo.